MichaelTanji/WIC/index.md

 _Working in Cybersecurity_ is available both as an [e-book] as well as [paperback] from Amazon.

-A portion of the proceeds of the sale of _Working in Cybersecurity_ will be used to pay for scholorships and/or fees to attend training or industry events for aspirants to the field with financial need.
+Proceeds of the sale of _Working in Cybersecurity_ will be used to pay for scholorships and/or fees to attend training or industry events for aspirants to the field with financial need.

 ### About the Author